Admidio/admidio/plugins/hello-world/README.md

   to build the settings form by itself, so a plugin only writes a preferences presenter when it wants more than the manifest can express.

+  A setting **without** a `label` is not put into that form.
+A preference the plugin owns is not necessarily one this form edits — the position of an overview widget is edited in the overview preferences, and a plugin may keep state of its own that nobody is meant to type into.

   An `enum` lists its permitted values, and may instead name them so that the generated form has something readable to show: